aoelarsen/noroff-react-content-part-2/lessons/lesson2.md

 }
 ```

-Styled components can receive props and you can use them within the styles.
+Styled Components can receive props and you can use them within the styles.

 Add another CSS property to the `Heading` component: